T. G. Thyagarajan: Career

 Thyagarajan initially produced films with Satya Movies owned by his father-in-law R. M. Veerappan before founding Sathya Jyothi Films in 1970's.
 His first independent production venture, the Kamal Haasan starrer Moondram Pirai (1982) was a commercial success and was critically acclaimed.
 The film also won the Tamil Nadu State Award for Best Film.
 His next venture Pagal Nilavu (1985) which was a maiden collaboration with Mani Ratnam was unsuccessful venture at the box office.

-Thyagarajan also produced sleeper hit film Parthiban Kanavu (2003) which eventually bagged the Tamil Nadu State Award for Best Film.
-He produced back to back 3 films with stars like Dhanush, Vikram Prabhu & Ajith Kumar in 2016 and 2017 titled Thodari (2016), Sathriyan (2017) and Vivegam (2017) respectively.
+Thyagarajan also produced super hit film Parthiban Kanavu (2003) which eventually bagged the Tamil Nadu State Award for Best Film.
+He produced back to back 3 films with stars like Dhanush, Vikram Prabhu and Ajith Kumar in 2016 and 2017 titled Thodari (2016), Sathriyan (2017) and Vivegam (2017) respectively.
 In 2019, his production venture Viswasam became a box office success grossing around 200 crores which was also one of the biggest hit of his career.
 After Viswasam, Thyagarajan collaborated with Dhanush again with Pattas (2020) which portrayed the Tamil martial arts Adimurai.